khushwanth07/EDU_Chat/Chat_bot/how_to_launch.md

 ## Final Notes

-- Ensure Docker is running before starting the application.
 - Double-check all paths before running the `launch.py` script.
 - If errors persist, review the logs for more detailed error messages and address them accordingly.

-With these steps, your application should launch successfully.